 #Comment Ends#Comment Begins

 Strategic Point: A “second look” provision may prove to be a good compromise position to resolve the issue of what happens to the alimony order upon the retirement of the payor.
-At least the circumstances existing at the time of retirement may be reviewed to determine what, if any, alimony order would be appropriate post retirement, without the need to show a substantial change in circumstances.
+At least the circumstances existing at the time of retirement may be reviewed to determine what, if any, alimony order would be appropriate post-retirement, without the need to show a substantial change in circumstances.

 #Comment Ends